MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-binding-to-data-from-a-service-in-a-vsto-add-in-project.md

 ---
-title: "Walkthrough: Binding to Data from a Service in an VSTO add-in Project | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.technology:
+title: "Walkthrough: Binding to Data from a Service in a VSTO add-in Project | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.technology: